port19x/port19.xyz/content/neovim-customization.md

 +++
 title = "💻 Neovim customization is inexcusably bad" date = 2023-01-27
+description = "And I though Emacs was complicated"
 +++

 # And I though Emacs was complicated